kyi3081/stock-analysis/README.md

 4. If the predicted value is positive, the stock is longed at the previous close.
 If the predicted value is negative, the stock is longed.

+Questions:
+-What are optimal windowlength and forelength?
+-How would the quality of forecasting differ between ARIMA model and ARIMA + GARCH model?
+-For which time periods do results of ARIMA+GARCH strategy and buy hold strategy differ little/a lot?
+ For which time periods does ARIMA+GARCH strategy outperform/underperform buy hold strategy?
+-What is an optimal position to take (short vs long) when the GARCH model does not converge?